mjalleda/Selenium/Selenium_Tutorial/README.md

 - Version 2.0
 - Selenium Server.
 - Native browser
 - Why its called native browser: When selenium automation starts to run, it opens a fresh browser for testing.
-If browser have addons,bookmarks or cookies, WebDriver removes all these and opens a fresh browser (without any of these).
+If browser have add-ons,bookmarks or cookies, WebDriver removes all these and opens a fresh browser (without any of these).

 1.5.3:GRID: With the help of this tool, you can run selenium automation scripts from remote box.
 How do you run remotely: Here you talk about hub and nodes.
 Lets take example.
 You have a hub and three nodes. .